Internal Procedures and Resources

 - Do NOT finalize the TAR

-Once the TAR is processed, TAR, travel bookings can be reserved through Anthony Travel or done independently online with Concur.
+Once the TAR is processed, travel bookings can be reserved through Anthony Travel or done independently online with Concur.
 You will be receiving an email from CBS that contains a Request for Travel Authorization (RTA) number and Document ID that is needed to complete your booking.

 An exception to allow use of a 3rd party booking agency or to book your flight online by yourself may be granted if the amount of the ticket you are purchasing is $100 less than quoted from Anthony Travel or Concur.
 Please read and follow the Exception Instructions.
 Exception approval should be obtained before purchasing your tickets.
 Start this process well in advance of the date you wish to reserve your flight.
 Forward your approved exception approval email to the CoLA CBS Group 2, as this must be included in payment documents.